python-qt-tools/PySide2-stubs/CONTRIBUTING.md

 The manual way
 --------------

-Here, you take all the steps to reproduce a complete stub testing environement to include your change.
+Here, you take all the steps to reproduce a complete stub testing environment to include your change.

 1. Create a fork of `pyside2-stubs`